yen223/yens-blog-v2/articles/20241202-interesting-postgres-features.md

 You can optionally add `INCLUDING` and `EXCLUDING` clauses to control what else gets copied over.

-I've written about this in more detail [here](/articles/til-postgres-create-table-like)
+I've written about this in more detail [in a separate article](/articles/til-postgres-create-table-like)

 `CREATE TABLE ...
 LIKE` is supported in Postgres 7.4 and newer ([docs](https://www.postgresql.org/docs/current/sql-createtable.html#SQL-CREATETABLE-PARMS-LIKE))